ac3lab/ac3lab.github.io/_posts/result-prediction-series/2025-02-12-post_pitagorica_1_en.md

 <h3> <b> The Research </b> </h3>

-The data used consists of a table with all match results from each league's season, collected from FBREF (<a  href = "https://fbref.com/pt/comps/24/cronograma/Serie-A-Resultados-e-Calendarios">). <br/><br/>
+The data used consists of a table with all match results from each league's season, collected from <a  href = "https://fbref.com/pt/comps/24/cronograma/Serie-A-Resultados-e-Calendarios">FBREF</a>. <br/><br/>

 <h3> <b> Data Preparation and Defining Percentages </b> </h3>